PythonOT/POT/docs/source/quickstart.rst

 in the dual with neural network estimating the dual variable.
 Note that in this case you are only solving an approximation of the Wasserstein distance because the Lipschitz 1 constraint on the dual cannot be enforced exactly (approximated through filter thresholding or regularization).
+Finally note that in order to avoid  solving large scale OT problems, a number of recent approached minimized the expected Wasserstein distance on minibtaches that is different from the Wasserstein but has better computational and `statistical properties <https://arxiv.org/pdf/1910.04091.pdf>`_.